 What is Vireo?

-Vireo is part of the TDL’s ETD solution for Texas universities that addresses all steps of the ETD process, from submission to publication to preservation.
-With Vireo, students submit their digital theses and dissertations via a simple online interface, while graduate offices can manage the ETD submission and approval process behind the scenes.
+The Vireo ETD Submission and Management System addresses all steps of the ETD process, from submission to approval by the graduate office to publication in one or more institutional repositories.
+With Vireo, students submit their digital theses and dissertations via a simple online interface, while graduate offices can manage the ETD approval process behind the scenes.
 Institutions can also use Vireo to publish the ETDs in their TDL Institutional Repositories and the TDL Statewide ETD Repository, where they are readily available to other researchers.

 Online Student Submission

 Vireo provides a simple and intuitive interface through which students can submit their theses and dissertations online.

 - Autofill capability for personal information to reduce typos.